Srirangam marriage hall fire

-The 2004 Srirangam marriage hall fire was a fire accident that happened on 23 January 2004 during a Hindu marriage function in Padmapriya Marriage Hall in Srirangam, a town in the South Indian state of Tamil Nadu.
+The 2004 Srirangam marriage hall fire was a fire that happened on 23 January 2004 during a Hindu wedding at Padmapriya Marriage Hall in Srirangam, a town in the South Indian state of Tamil Nadu.
 A day after the accident, there were 42 victims, but a total of 64 people, including the groom, were killed overall and 33 others were injured in the fire.
 The reason for the fire was found out to be a short circuit in the electric wire connecting a video camera, which lit up the temporary thatched roof set up in the first level of the hall.